Dallaz00/Ai-Saas_Renderfy/README.md

 ## Acknowledgments

-- Special thanks to the open-source community for providing the tools and libraries that make MuseAI possible.
+- Special thanks to the open-source community for providing the tools and libraries that make Renderfy possible.

 ---